 including: viewing and analyzing images through features such as zooming and panning, saving groups of images online for personal or shared uses, and creating and delivering presentations both online and offline.

-Identifies journal articles and cited references to research publications from all disciplines, some with links to full text.
+Identifies journal articles and cited references to research publications from 1900-current, including all disciplines, some with links to full text.
+Search for articles and authors, track citations, and analyze citation activity.

 Identifies and locates books and other materials owned by libraries in the US and internationally.